crochat/mip-deployment-infrastructure/Local-Deployment/README.md

 # Local Exareme Deployment Guide

-Here you will find all the information needed in order to deploy Exareme in your environment via docker compose and shell scripts.
+Here you will find all the information needed in order to deploy Exareme in your environment via docker compose and and hell scripts.

 # Requirement

-1) Install Docker in your machine.
+1) Create the data_path for host machine?
+Exemple:

 # Ports